Back to Amcrest Guides

 Common Causes

-• Recording schedule not configured or set to wrong time period
+• Recording schedule not set/enabled

 Most fixes happen in the first 3 steps.